-Students participate in weekly worship through Praise and Worship and Chapels.
-We begin our week with a praise and worship time together in the sanctuary.
-This is a time to focus on the Lord, commit our week to Him, pray together, and magnify His name.
-In addition to this, each class has the opportunity to lead chapel and share all that they are learning throughout the year.
-Chapels are held weekly and, most often, are student-led.
+Students participate outdoor Chapels once a month.
+Each class has the opportunity to lead chapel and share all that they are learning throughout the year.
 The students present a program including scripture memory work, singing, skits, and other material to inspire, edify, and challenge the body of Christ.
-This is also a time when guests may be invited to encourage our Body.
+Parents and guests are welcome by invitation only.

 Teachers pray with students on a regular basis.
 Students are asked to listen to the teacher as they pray in order to get an idea of what a mature prayer is like.
 The children will also be guided through prayers of their own.
 Students are taught that prayer is a privilege because prayer is talking to God.
 When a child discovers prayer, he/she discovers that he/she has a Friend Who will listen at any hour of the day.

 “Thy word have I hid in mine heart, that I might not sin against thee” (Ps.
 119:11)